Nicaraguan Fitness Model Dolly Castro Shows Off Signature Derriere In Insanely Tight Yellow Leggings

 Many of Dolly’s fans took to the photo to let her know that she looks amazing while countless others raved over her pumpkin-inspired drink.
 A few others simply chimed in using flame, heart, and star emoji.

-“Can’t get enough of your hair,” another wrote.
+“Can’t get enough of your hair,” one fan wrote.

 “Im still curious how u even get those pants on,” another chimed in.

-“You are PERFECT,” one more commented.
+“You are PERFECT,” a third follower commented.

 “Love pumpkin pie.
 But wow you look beautiful.
-Hope you have a amazing day,” another raved with a series of heart-eye emoji.
+Hope you have a amazing day,” yet another user raved, adding a series of heart-eye emoji.

 Yesterday, The Inquisitr reported that Dolly ditched the bikini and slipped into a sexy one-piece instead.
-In the gorgeous snapshot, her body was on full display while clad in black ensemble that hugged her every curve.
+In the gorgeous snapshot, her body was on full display while clad in a black ensemble that hugged her every curve.
 The NSFW suit left little to be desired as the model nearly spilled out of the top, one that featured a purple-and-green floral pattern.
 Over the suit, she sported a matching sheer skirt that showcased her toned and tanned legs.